nill2/danilspa/README.md

 Contact Me: Contact information and a form to send me a message or inquiry. -->

-***Technologies Used ***
+## Technologies Used {#technology_used}
-Flask: This web application is built using the Flask micro-framework to handle HTTP requests and render HTML templates.
+**Flask:** This web application is built using the Flask micro-framework to handle HTTP requests and render HTML templates.

-HTML/CSS: The front-end is created using HTML for structure and CSS for styling.
+**HTML/CSS:** The front-end is created using HTML for structure and CSS for styling.

-JavaScript: Some interactivity and dynamic behavior are implemented using JavaScript.
+**JavaScript:** Some interactivity and dynamic behavior are implemented using JavaScript.

 <!--SQLite: A SQLite database is used to store contact form submissions.